What Are Stablecoins and How Do They Work?

 As their name suggests, stablecoins are intended to be volatility-minimized assets whose price mirrors fiat currencies such as the U.S. dollar.
 To fully understand the potential of stablecoins and how they work in tandem with more volatile cryptocurrencies, we need to dive a little deeper.

-A stablecoin is a type of cryptocurrency whose value ties to another “stable” asset like the U.S. dollar, euro, or gold.
+A stablecoin is a type of cryptocurrency whose value should tie to another relatively “stable” asset like the U.S. dollar, euro, or gold.

 Most largest cryptocurrencies by market-cap, on the other hand, are volatile.
 Many argue that these assets are difficult to use as a means of payment because of this volatility.
 For example, the value of one Bitcoin at one point could only buy a candy bar in 2010, but the same Bitcoin today may be equivalent to the price of a car.
 There are other cryptocurrencies whose value has decreased by as much as Bitcoin's value has risen.
-As a purchaser, you want some stability in the asset you transact.
+This volatility can be difficult because, as a purchaser, you want some stability in the asset you transact.

 Bitcoin (BTC) is not a stablecoin.
 Stablecoins aim to maintain a stable value through fiat currencies or other assets like gold.
 Bitcoin’s value is volatile in comparison.
 To learn more about Bitcoin click here.

 Stablecoins seem to be a promising asset on paper, but what can we do with them?
 Are they practical enough for real-life use?
 The answer is yes.
-Here are a few ways we can use stablecoins to earn interest and transfer money:
+Here are a few ways we can use stablecoins:

 Many traditional fiat currencies are prone to inflation, especially in economies with high interest rates.
 On the contrary, currencies like the US dollar or the euro have been more resistant to inflation in the past 20 years.
 Stablecoins like Tether and USDC are pegged to the US dollar, meaning they may inflate less than local currency.
 Individuals can exchange their money for stablecoins and get exposure to US dollar inflation, allowing their money to maintain more of its value.

-As a result, stablecoins enable users to have the same store of value opportunity as US citizens, no matter where they are from.
+As a result, stablecoins enable users to have the same store of value opportunity as US Dollar holders, no matter where they are from.
 Any individual with internet access can use stablecoins to transact daily.

 Stablecoins come in various types.
 Each employs a mechanism to stabilize their value.

 A central bank digital currency (CBDC) is an electronic version of a fiat currency.
 The key difference between existing cryptocurrencies and CBDCs is that the latter is government-backed and issued by a country’s central bank.
-CBDCs are tied to the value of the issuing government.
+CBDCs are tied to the value of the central currency of the issuing government.

 Let’s look at the different types of stablecoins to understand how they’re backed: